joelee/rexize/README.md

 We welcome contributions from the community, whether it's adding new features, fixing bugs, or improving documentation.
 If you have a feature request or have identified an issue, please open an issue on GitHub.
 We also encourage you to fork the repository and submit pull requests with your improvements.

+## Feature in Development
+- [ ] Pre-processing and post-processing filters extensions
+- [ ] Configuration file support
+- [ ] Increase Test Coverage to above 90%

 ## Features TO DO
 - [ ] User documentation
 - [ ] Bulk renaming image files
 - [ ] Rotation and Cropping support
-- [ ] Pre-processing and post-processing filters extensions
 - [ ] A new GUI Wrapper
-- [ ] Increase Test Coverage to above 90%